 Autism Spectrum Disorder (ASD) is a medical condition that requires medical intervention if a child is to improve.
 Evaluation for ASD is typically a covered benefit through most insurance plans.

-Autism assessment includes the following:
+Autism assessment is offered for ages 6 to 12 at KANS and includes the following:

 - Extensive clinical interview with the child and their parent or guardian